MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-app-catalog.md

 If you didn't choose to add an app to all sites when you enabled it, you can do so later on the Apps site.

 To add an app to all sites
-1. On the Manage apps page, select the app that you want to add to all sites.
+1. On the **Manage apps page**, select the app that you want to add to all sites.
 1. Select **Add to all sites**.
 1. Select **Confirm**.
 1. Select **Close**.